adamskel78/SHAX_group_project/README.md

 - Create web app to display an interactive predictor of cardiovascular disease

 # Question
-- Can random forest model predict presence of cardiovascular disease with moderate accuracy?
+- What machine learning model has the highest accuracy of predicting presence of cardiovascular disease, and can it predict presence of cardiovascular disease with moderate accuracy?
 - What health factors are correlated with having cardiovascular disease?

 # Data